dmgale/justpark-rewards/README.md

 ## ✨ Demo
 To support review, this has also been deployed via Vercel to: https://justpark-rewards.vercel.app/

+Note: As this is deployed to a 'production' (i.e. not dev) environmnet for review purposes only, I have updated config for Mirage JS to load synchronously in all environments.

 ## ✨ Features

 ### Core Requirements (Challenge Completion plus extra)